• Skip to primary navigation

 • If you work overtime or out of hours.

-• When your home is your place of work for one job and you travel to a different location to work for somebody else.
+• When your home is your place of work for one job, and you travel to a different location to work another job.

 Is car parking a travel expense?

-You can claim for work-related parking expenses as long as the trip you took was also allowable as a deduction (see list above).
+You can claim for work related parking expenses as long as the trip you took fits into the ‘Allowable claims’ list above.

-For example, if you pay for parking to attend a company meeting or event and you use your own car to get there, you can claim the trip and the parking costs.
+For example, if you pay for parking to attend an out of office company meeting or event and you use your own car to get there, you can claim the trip and the parking costs.

 However, you can’t claim the cost of normal, everyday parking if you drive to work and pay for parking near your workplace.